This post may contain affiliate links. Please read my disclosure policy.

 Hmm, and maybe even prunes would be good.
 Note to self to give that a try!

-- Preheat oven to 350 degrees, and postiion rack in the center.
+- Preheat oven to 350 (175C) degrees, and postion rack in the center.
 Lightly coat the sides of an 8-inch tart pan with a removable bottom with cooking spray or neutral oil.

 - Sift both flours, confectioners’ sugar, 1/4 cup granulated sugar and salt together using a mesh strainer set over a mixing bowl.

 - Stir in the melted butter, egg whites and both extracts until smooth.